wexond/browser-base/README.md

 - **Tab groups** - Easily group tabs to groups and access them really fast.
 - **Partial support for Chrome extensions** - Install some extensions from Chrome Web Store (see [#110](https://github.com/wexond/wexond/issues/110))
 - **Overlay** - It contains everything you will need.
 Search box, bookmarks, menu, your custom components and much more!
 - **Packages** - Extend Wexond for your needs, by installing or developing your own packages.
-They can theme the browser and even add custom components to the Overlay! ([#147](https://github.com/wexond/wexond/issues/147))
+They can theme the browser and even add custom components to the Overlay! ([#147](https://github.com/wexond/wexond/issues/147)) (WIP)
 - **Organize apps in tabs** - Wexond's tabs system can also contain your native apps like in [Multrin](https://github.com/sentialx/multrin)! (currently only for Windows)

 # Screenshots